TransientError/CorrelationVector-rust/README.md

 cvgen
 ```
 ### cvlib
 cvlib aims to be an implementation of correlation vectors that you can use for rust code.
-Currently, it's a WIP.

 ### Missing features
-1. Atomic version
+1. oversize
-2. spin operation
+2. immutable
-3. oversize
-4. validations
+3. validations
-5. (probably will not implement) v1 specification
+4. (probably will not implement) v1 specification